toy-soldier/starzz-dashboard/README.md

 2. Install dependencies:
    uv sync
 3. Run notebooks in order:
-   - 01_data_cleanup.ipynb → exports cleaned CSVs
+   - 01_raw_data_cleanup.ipynb → exports cleaned CSVs
-   - 02_eda.ipynb
+   - 02_eda.ipynb → for data discovery
+   - 03_descriptive_stats.ipynb → for descriptive statistics

-Note: The README includes example outputs and screenshots, so you do not need to run the notebooks to review results.
+Note: This README includes example screenshots, so you do not need to run the notebooks to review results.

 ---